quarkslab/qbindiff/README.md

 As depicted above, qBinDiff relies on some projects (also developed at Quarkslab):

 * [python-binexport](https://github.com/quarkslab/python-binexport), wrapper on the BinExport protobuf format.
-* [python-bindiff](https://github.com/quarkslab/python-binexport), wrapper around bindiff (used to write results as Bindiff databases)
+* [python-bindiff](https://github.com/quarkslab/python-bindiff), wrapper around bindiff (used to write results as Bindiff databases)
 * [Quokka](https://github.com/quarkslab/quokka), another binary exported based on IDA.
-Faster than binexpotr and more exhaustive (thus diffing more relevant)
+Faster than binexport and more exhaustive (thus diffing more relevant)